What is an Ecommerce business?

 The online business upsurged to a higher level with the use of mobile phones and social media.

 The rise of mobile commerce appeared in 2010.
 In the expanding market of smartphones, almost 1.6 billion people use their mobile devices to shop online.
 The easy usage of smartphones replaced the desktop.

-Social media platform opened new opportunities for its consumers.
+Social media platforms opened new opportunities for their consumers.
 Social Media Giant like Facebook has 1.47 billion active users.

 The m-commerce sector noted a 39.1% increase in sales in 2016.

 The internet is cheaper and accessible by mass.
 Therefore, online business like e-commerce has become a feasible idea.
 Nevertheless, like any, it has its share of pros and cons.